brson/treasuretree/solana-hackathon.md

-## Reproducing the Helloworld example client in Rust
+## Reproducing the Helloworld example client but in Rust

+While there are Rust client programs in the SPL, there isn't a Helloworld equivalent client written in Rust.

-Since there don't seem to be Rust client examples to work off of, I'm going to proceed by following the [Helloworld typescript client][tsc], and trying to do what it does step by step.
+I decide to proceed by following the [Helloworld typescript client][tsc], and trying to do what it does step by step, while using Rust APIs.

 [tsc]: https://github.com/solana-labs/example-helloworld/tree/master/src/client

-The first thing it does is "establish a connection", and while I've already written code for that, the TypeScript code also calls the `getVersion` RPC method, which seems like a better way to smoke-test the connection that calling ``get_epoch_info` like I am now.
+The first thing it does is "establish a connection", and while I've already written code for that, the TypeScript code also calls the `getVersion` RPC method, which seems like a better way to smoke-test the connection than calling `get_epoch_info` like I am now.

 So I refactor my code to create an `establish_connection` method, and look for how to call `getVersion` from Rust.